Information on Speedway minbikes and their history is pretty scarce.

 the belt and the front edge of the swing arm.
 This involves a bit of welding

 Enlarged driven torque converter hole on the engine plate for a Scarab.
-A comet 6"
+The Comet 6"

 Red arrows show the portion of the engine plate that was slightly enlarged